 If the applicant's proposal is funded, the Grantee must respond to Department requests for information for a period of five (5) years after the end of the grant period, including any no cost extensions.
-The requested information may include, but is not limited to long-term outcomes based on the funded project, including the value of additional grant awards for cancer research, a list of cancer presentations, a list of cancer publications in peer-reviewed journals, commercialization results and any invention disclosures, patent filings, and patents received.
+The requested information may include, but is not limited to long-term outcomes based on the funded project, including the value of additional grant awards for tobacco-related research, a list of tobacco-related presentations, a list of tobacco-related publications in peer-reviewed journals, commercialization results and any invention disclosures, patent filings, and patents received.

-C. Open Innovation and Sharing of Publication-Related Materials, Data, and Software
+C. Open Innovation and Sharing of Publication-Related Materials, Data. and Software